 What is Reality?

 Most of the news anchors are sitting in an AC room and speak hateful comments against some specific people.
 Also, blame them for the current situation of our country.
-Now it’s the time, we must stand together and boycott these TV channels and newspapers and appreciate news media such as Uttar Pradesh News who are willing to take the oath of a true journalist.
+Now it’s time, we must stand together and boycott these TV channels and newspapers and appreciate news media such as Uttar Pradesh News who are willing to take the oath of a true journalist.